 Artists have been sketching their muses in passionate tributes for centuries.
 So if you’ve got faith in your drawing skills, give a portrait of your love a go.
 Concerned you’ll compose something highly unflattering?
 Rest your weary heart.
 Because a cute, simple doodle is just as thoughtful (and less try-hard).
-Squiggle you and your love together or something they’ll love: a plant, a scene from your holiday, their favorite snack.
+Squiggle you and your love together or something they’ll love: a plant, a scene from your holiday, their favourite snack.

 Sculpt a love trumpet

 We LOVE this idea.
 Roll up a piece of paper to create a tiny love trumpet for transmitting messages into your loved one’s ear.
-Whisper sweet nothings, sing their favorite song or toot the intro to a très romantique tune.
+Whisper sweet nothings, sing their favourite song or toot the intro to a très romantique tune.
 We suggest the opening fanfare to All You Need Is Love (also known as the French national anthem La Marseillaise) or the organ melody from Serge Gainsbourg’s Je t'aime… moi non plus.